 The Fairwork project uses three approaches to effectively measure fairness of working conditions at digital labour platforms: desk research, worker interviews and surveys, and interviews with platform management.
 Through these three methods, we seek evidence on whether platforms act in accordance with the five Fairwork Principles.

-In the case of a gig work platform, we seek evidence of compliance with our Fairwork principles for gig work platforms, and in the case of an cloudwork platform, with our Fairwork principles for cloudwork platforms.
+In the case of a location-based platform, we seek evidence of compliance with our Fairwork principles for location-based platform work, and in the case of a cloudwork platform, with our Fairwork principles for cloudwork (online platform work).

 Each annual Fairwork ratings cycle starts with desk research to map the range of platforms to be scored, identify points of contact with management, develop suitable interview guides and survey instruments, and design recruitment strategies to access workers.
-For each platform, we also gather and analyse contracts, terms and conditions, and digital interfaces.
+For each platform, we also gather and analyse a wide range of documents including contracts, terms and conditions, and published policies and procedures, as well as digital interfaces and website/app functionality.
 Desk research also flags up any publicly available information that could assist us in scoring different platforms, for instance the provision of particular services to workers, or the existence of past or ongoing disputes.

 The second method involves approaching platforms for evidence.
 We interview platform managers and request evidence for each of the Fairwork principles.
 This provides insights into the operation and business model of the platform, while also opening up a dialogue through which the platform could agree to implement improvements to working conditions.
 In cases where platform managers do not agree to interviews nor share any evidence with us, we base our scoring on evidence obtained through desk-based research and worker interviews.

 The third method involves collecting data directly from platform workers.
 This allows us to see workers’ contracts and learn about platform policies and practices that pertain to their working conditions.
 Workers who participate in our research are fairly compensated for their time and efforts, and their survey and interview responses are kept entirely confidential.